ja51d/ardulog/README.md

 ## Why this exists

-The web-based ArduPilot log viewer is great for quick checks, but:
+Most web-based ArduPilot log viewers are great for quick checks, but:
 - It runs in the browser — no native window, no offline use.
 - It shows you *the data*, not *what the data means*.
 - New pilots staring at vibration plots don't know if `25 m/s²` is good or bad.